patternfly/patternfly-elements/elements/pfelement/README.md

 There are 2 functions for updating the context of a component.
 The first, `setContext`, will update the context of the component calling the function using the following logic:

 1. Check that element for the value of the `--context` variable, if it exists.
-2. If it does not exist, the component then checks for a `pfe-g-context` attribute.
+2. If it does not exist, the component then checks for a `context` attribute.
 3. Finally, if neither has a value, the optional feedback input value is used.

 If a value is defined at any point of this flow, an `on` attribute will be attached and assigned that value.